Professor of Law

 Research & Writing I, Research & Writing II, Advanced Legal Writing - Judicial Opinions, Civil Procedure, Complex Litigation, International Litigation & Arbitration, Law & Sexuality

 Professor Jason Palmer teaches legal research and writing, transactional document drafting, judicial opinion writing, law and sexuality, international litigation and arbitration, and complex litigation.
 Professor Palmer is the co-author, along with Professor Arturo Carrillo, of the article Transnational Mass Claims Processes in International Law and Practice, published in 28 Berkeley J. Int'l L. 343 (2010).
 He is also the author of the book chapter "Remedying Mistakes in Mass Claims without Compounding Errors - Lessons from the Palestinian Late Claims Program" in Designing Compensation After Upheaval: Insights From the Experience of the United Nations Compensation Commission (Oxford University Press 2015).
-He has published on self-efficacy in Millennial students with the Cleveland State Law Review and on the Convention on the Rights of Persons with Disabilities in Seton Hall Law Review.
-His article, Emotional Intelligence and Homophobia, will be published Fall 2019 by Wake Forest Law Review and his article A Separation of Powers Analysis of Forum Non Conveniens' Adequate Available Forumwill be published Summer 2020 by St. John's Law Review.
+He has published self-efficacy in Millennial students with the Cleveland State Law Review and on the Convention on the Rights of Persons with Disabilities in Seton Hall Law Review.
+His article, Emotional Intelligence, and Homophobia will be published Fall of 2019 by Wake Forest Law Review, and his article A Separation of Powers Analysis of Forum Non-Conveniens' Adequate Available Forum will be published Summer of 2020 by St. John's Law Review.
 He is currently working on a book on domestic and international mass claims processes to be published by Edward Elgar Publishing and a textbook on International Litigation and Arbitration to be published by Carolina Academic Press.

 Rhetorical appeals to religious freedom and speech and national security are being used to camouflage sentiments otherwise rooted in homophobia, transphobia, and other biases.
 To reinforce equality dignity and social good, this article argues for the use of positive emotional intelligence.